-We still plenty of time on arrival so had tea and a breakfast muffin at Sloe.
+We still had plenty of time on arrival so had tea and a breakfast muffin at Sloe.
 The train departed on time at 10:45 and there was vacant space for our suitcase within hand’s reach of my seat.
 I even had enough leg room.

 The train reached Swansea (Abertawe) more or less on schedule and we transferred to the old cuckoo that was to take us to our final destination.
 It did and was only a few minutes late.
 In fact, the whole trip went very smoothly.

-I had printed a map to help ind the hotel but the colour cartridge in the printer had run out so that the map looked like a very old and worn inscription.
+I had printed a map to help find the hotel but the colour cartridge in the printer had run out so that the map looked like a very old and worn inscription.
 Tigger, who displays remarkable path-finding abilities, put us on the right track and we soon arrived at the Croyland Guest House.
 After a rest and a cup of tea, we set out to visit the town.

 The day was dull and cloudy but Tenby is so picturesque that it tempts you to take photos at every turn.
 I was glad to be using a digital camera for I soon shot more than the equivalent of a roll of film.
 Later the conditions cleared somewhat, allowing a pale glow of evening sun to light the scene, showing off to advantage the buildings many of which are painted in cheerful pastel colors.

 We dined at the Bay Tree (“No reservation?
 It’ll be OK as long as you are out by 8.”) and continued our ramble, taking the cliff-top path and being stopped in our tracks again and again by beautiful views.